Regional Municipal Court

 Notice of hearing

-After making your not guilty plea, you will receive by mail a notice of hearing indicating the place, date and time for the hearing of your case.
+After making your not guilty plea, you will receive by mail or by email a notice of hearing indicating the place, date and time for the hearing of your case.

 Change of plea before the hearing